data4edu/data4edu.github.io/data-to-action/access-and-retention/analysing-student-attendance.md

 ---
 title: Analysing Student Attendance
+description: Which data sets can tell me which groups of students are attending school less and by how much?
 layout: default
 has_toc: false
 parent: Access and Retention
 grand_parent: Data to Action
 last_modified_date: 2023-10-18
 nav_exclude: true
+categories: [access-and-retention, data-to-action]
 ---

 # Which data sets can tell me which groups of students are attending school less and by how much?